zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 ## <kbd>class</kbd> `BaseEstimator`

-Base class for all estimators in Concrete-ML.
+Base class for all estimators in Concrete ML.

 This class does not inherit from sklearn.base.BaseEstimator as it creates some conflicts with Skorch in QuantizedTorchEstimatorMixin's subclasses (more specifically, the `get_params` method is not properly inherited).